OrionQuest/Numacom/_sources/intro.txt

     array([7, 7, 3, 7])

-Note that vector addition is *not defined* when the two vectors being added together have different dimensions!
+Note that vector addition is *not defined* when the two vectors being added together have different dimensions.
 If you tried to add together two vectors of different dimensions in `Python <https://www.python.org/>`_, you will get an error: ::

     >>> u = np.array([3,4,2])